ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Spring/en.md

 4. Each captain must use `!roll` once in `#multiplayer`.
    - The winner of the `!roll` starts picking the first beatmap of the match.
    - The loser of the `!roll` starts banning one beatmap, followed by the winner of the `!roll` to ban a beatmap.
-5. After each pick, the captain may ban one player of the opposite player from playing that beatmap in the match, except in a tiebreaker.
+5. After each pick, the captain may ban one player of the opposing team from playing that beatmap in the match, except in a tiebreaker.
    - Any player can only be banned like this **once** per match.
    - Banning players is optional.
 6. Teams will have 2 minutes to pick or ban a beatmap, 2 minutes to ban an opposing player, and 3 minutes to get ready.
 If a team takes more time than allotted, the procedures adopted will be as follows: